How Animals Survive in Cold Conditions

 the continent in the long, harsh cold and dark

-the largest purely terrestrial animal found
+months of the austral winter.
+The largest purely terrestrial animal found

-in Antarctica is a flightless midge that reaches
+in Antarctica is a flightless midge around

 All other Antarctic animals are either smaller